Contaminated currency: Europe

-Similar contaminations have been found on euro banknotes from Ireland, Spain, and Germany with the cocaine concentration being almost 100 times higher on the Spanish banknotes than on the German.
+Similar contaminations have been found on euro banknotes from the Netherlands, Ireland, Spain, and Germany with the cocaine concentration being almost 100 times higher on the Spanish banknotes than on the German.
 Additionally, Germany had noted the unusual occurrences of German euros cracking and disintegrating after being withdrawn from ATMs, later explained as being caused by the sulfates used in the production of methamphetamine mixing with human sweat to form sulfuric acid, which breaks down the paper the euros are printed on.
 Most of the crystal methamphetamine present in Germany comes from Eastern Europe, and has a high level of sulfates.

 Elsewhere in the world

 The longevity of most modern currency has also given rise to various fallacies regarding the transmission of bacteriological agents with paper banknotes.
 In early 2003, China placed banknotes under quarantine amid fears that SARS could be spread by the notes.
 Notes were held for 24 hours—the presumed lifespan of the virus.
-No evidence indicates that banknotes were an infection vector in the 2002–2004 SARS outbreak.
-Similar concerns were raised during the onset of the COVID-19 pandemic in 2020, though further research conducted by the Bank of England found that banknotes were once again an unlikely vector for transmitting the virus compared to contact with other objects and airborne transmission.
+No evidence indicates that banknotes were an infection fomite in the 2002–2004 SARS outbreak.
+Similar concerns were raised during the onset of the COVID-19 pandemic in 2020, though further research conducted by the Bank of England found that banknotes were once again an unlikely fomite for transmitting the virus compared to contact with other objects and airborne transmission.